MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Course of action taken within organization to discover, detect, deny, disrupt, degrade, deceive and/or destroy an attack.

 collaborative-intelligence:
 :   Collaborative intelligence support language is a common language to support analysts to perform their analysis to get crowdsourced support when using threat intelligence sharing platform like MISP.
-The objec tive of this language is to advance collaborative analysis and to share earlier than later.
+The objective of this language is to advance collaborative analysis and to share earlier than later.

 common-taxonomy:
 :   Common Taxonomy for Law enforcement and CSIRTs

 copine-scale:
 :   The COPINE Scale is a rating system created in Ireland and used in the United Kingdom to categorise the severity of images of child sex abuse.
-The scale was developed by staff at the COPINE (Combating Paedop hile Information Networks in Europe) project.
+The scale was developed by staff at the COPINE (Combating Paedophile Information Networks in Europe) project.
 The COPINE Project was founded in 1997, and is based in the Department of Applied Psychology, University College Cork, Ireland.

 course-of-action:
 :   A Course Of Action analysis considers six potential courses of action for the development of a cyber security capability.